 There is no other way of expressing it except to say that our life with the saints is all at once as homely and family as Bilbo’s eleventy eleventh birthday party and as incredibly rapturous as the eternal singing of the stars.

-REMEMBER: Until November 15 I am running my annual Donor Subscriber membership drive.
+Because it took more time than we anticipated to do the upgrade on the website I am extending my annual membership drive to November 15.
 If you appreciate this blog-website and like having most of the content available not only free of charge, but free of all advertising please consider supporting my work by being a Donor Subscriber.

 Remember, your involvement helps make this content available to thousands of readers and listeners worldwide who can’t afford a subscription.
 Go here to learn what the benefits are and how you can become a Donor Subscriber.
 SUBSCRIBE HERE.